Abdulsametileri/service-discovery-prometheus-consul/README.md

 Because we are using & operator, we are delegating this process to background.
 In order to stop running processes you can use `kill -9 {process_id}` like `kill -9 55494`

+You can run `docker-compose up` for prometheus and consul.